Olympus E-M5 vs Sony HX400V

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M5 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M5 was succeeded by the Olympus E-M5 II.
+Both the E-M5 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The E-M5 was replaced by the Olympus E-M5 II, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.